KnowageLabs/Knowage-Documentation/chapter_3/create_registry/index.rst

 Pivot Registry characteristics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is possible to implement also a Pivot Registry document.
+There is also the possibility to implement a *Pivot* Registry document.
 The graphical features are very similar to the ones exposed in *Registry development* paragraph.
 An example is given below.

 .. _examplejpivotregdoc:
 .. figure:: media/image349.png